jbe1992/your-own-project/README.md

   - Linkedin: https://developer.linkedin.com/docs/guide/v2/jobs/recommended-jobs (You can only retrieve recommended jobs)

  Questions to answer:
   - Descriptive stats of salary.
-(Maybe with a scatter plot, not sure yet)
+(Maybe with a scatter plot, not sure yet) (Confidence interval)
   - What skills do you need to get a job as a Web Developer?
 (Word cloud graph here)
   - In which city do you have more offers?
 (Ploting a map here).